 Dispute Resolution Center of Yakima & Kittitas

-The panel made recommendations for the 10 grant recipients and elected Carmen Pacheco-Jones, a public health advocate and chair of the Spokane Regional Law & Justice Council’s Racial Equity Committee, as chair.
+The panel makes recommendations for the grant recipients and is chaired by Carmen Pacheco-Jones, a public health advocate and chair of the Spokane Regional Law & Justice Council’s Racial Equity Committee.
 Her fellow panelists are:

-Pacheco-Jones (pictured below with her daughter and granddaughter) answered a few questions about the panel’s work:
+Pacheco-Jones (pictured below with her daughter and granddaughter) answered a few questions about the panel: